QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   .EVCCNV
   1.0d-05

-We specifiy that we want to do an SCF calulation, which will perform an *average of configurations* SCF calculation.
+We specifiy that we want to do an SCF calulation, which will perform an *average of configurations* SCF calculation

 .. image:: figs/aoc.png
   :align: center